Humain-Labs/sample-integration-react-offline/README.md

 ## FAQ & Tips

-- Why not use @porsche-design-system? - It's protected, so you can't host your own packages.
+- Why not use @porsche-design-system namespace (for the package)? - It's protected, so you can't host your own packages.
 And those are required, because replacements in ``components-react`` and ``components-js`` are required.
 - If you are experimenting with this in the consumer repo run ``rm -r node_modules || rm yarn.lock || yarn install`` because odd caching things might happen otherwise
 - Don't add ``./components-(js|react)`` as a workspace.
 Otherwise the folders will not appear when installed (via yarn) and we need them.
 - Importing from ``components-react/styles`` directly does not work.
 Use ``components-js/styles`` instead.

-## Problems
+## Problems with this approach

-- The replacement is quite complex and fragile (not sure if it works with another version)
+- [The replacement](https://github.com/Humain-Labs/sample-integration-react-offline/blob/main/scripts/transformPorscheDesignSystem.js) is quite complex and fragile (not sure if it works with another version).
+  This currently affects over 40 files ([see full diff of replacements](https://github.com/Humain-Labs/sample-integration-react-offline/commit/b8faaf2e21721327fe57f6b742c8fea999ffeee6)).
+- This does not work in folder dephts > 1 and is picky with slashes:
+  - If the cdn files live in **example.com/porsche-design-system** this is only usable in
+    - Example.com
+    - Example.com/foo (<- a trailing slash is not allowed here)
+    - ~~Example.com/foo/bar~~ (<- does not work)

+  - **example.com/foo/porsche-design-system**
+    - Example.com/foo/ (<- a trailing slash is required here)
+    - Example.com/foo/bar (<- a trailing slash is not allowed here)
+    - ~~Example.com/foo/bar/baz~~ (<- does not work)

-- Not sure if there are more side-effects
+- There might me more side-effects
-- The process is really difficult (and hard to understand, because you wouldn't normally to things like this)

 ## Unsuccessful Experiments